Tianxiang-C/SCI-Cream/content/authors/song-jianwen/_index.md

   - icon: researchgate
     icon_pack: ai
     link: https://www.researchgate.net/profile/Jianwen_Song5
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-  - icon: cv
-    icon_pack: ai
-    link: uploads/CV_JSong_Updated_1130.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''